Submissions

 The inclusion of more than 60 references must be avoided.

-The ABS uses the Vancouver Citation Style as outlined in the International Committee of Medical Journal Editors (ICMJE) sample references.
-References must be listed at the end of the manuscript and numbered in the order that they appear in the text.
+The ABS uses the Vancouver Citation Style outlined in the International Committee of Medical Journal Editors (ICMJE) sample references.
+References must be listed at the end of the manuscript and numbered in the order they appear in the text.

 Formatting

 In the text, citations must be indicated by the reference number in square brackets [...].
-The numbers corresponding to references listed in the REFERENCES section must not be in brackets.
+The numbers corresponding to references in the REFERENCES section must not be in brackets.
 More than two references in the numerical sequence should not be written one after another in sequence but as [1-3], etc. Use an En Dash between page numbers, “120-130” not an Em Dash, “120—130."
 Avoid writing the name(s) of the author(s) followed by the reference number.
 Style the sentence so that only the reference number is stated.
 Journal name abbreviations must be those found in NCBI databases [https://www.ncbi.nlm.nih.gov/nlmcatalog/journals].
 References with more than three authors must not be shortened to “et al.” – all authors must be listed.

-Authors must not cite MSc theses, posters presented at scientific meetings, abstracts, unavailable and unpublished data, personal communications, and manuscripts that have been submitted but have not yet been accepted.
+Do not cite MSc theses, posters presented at scientific meetings, abstracts, unavailable and unpublished data, personal communications, and manuscripts that have been submitted but have not yet been accepted.
 Avoid the use of expressions such as “manuscript submitted”, “unpublished work", as well as “data not shown”.
 If an article is submitted to a journal and also publicly available as a pre-print, the pre-print may be cited.
 References for accepted articles may be included as “in the press”, with the authors, the title of the work, the journal, and DOI provided in the reference list.

 The complete guide to the Vancouver Style is available in this online book: Citing Medicine http://www.ncbi.nlm.nih.gov/books/bv.fcgi?rid=citmed.TOC&depth=2

-We suggest the use of Mendeley, a free reference manager (www.mendeley.com), or a bibliography software package, such as EndNote, ReferenceManager, or Zotero to avoid typing mistakes and duplicated references.
+We suggest Mendeley, a free reference manager (www.mendeley.com), or a bibliography software package, such as EndNote, ReferenceManager, or Zotero to avoid typing mistakes and duplicated references.
 Include the digital object identifier (DOI) for all references where available.
 If Mendeley is used, copy this URL: https://csl.mendeley.com/styles/90452301/ABS, and paste it into your reference manager to use it.

 TABLES and FIGURES